FUN PLACES TO SEE IN BERN AND TOP THINGS TO DO

-TIP: As probably everyone knows, Switzerland is sooooo expensive, and so I put all my favorite saving money tips in Switzerland in one post.
+As probably everyone knows, Switzerland is sooooo expensive, so I put all my favorite saving money tips in Switzerland in one post.

-Okay, let’s start with the best things to do in Bern – one of the first things I do when I travel is to find great spots which offer the best views over a city/place.
+Okay, let’s start with the best things to do in Bern.
+One of the first things I do when I travel is finding great spots that offer the best views over a city/place.

 Tip: Look out for Albert Einstein – you’ll find a statue of him, sitting on a bench and waiting for people taking selfies with him.

-Another top thing to do in Bern is to visit the Münster Platform.
+Another top thing to do is to visit the Münster Platform-

-The views from the Münster Platform are great, and it is also worth to check out the Cathedral (since I was with a dog I had to skip that part and could not enter), but it is probably one of the best places to see in Bern.
+The Münster Platform views are great, and it is also worth checking out the Cathedral (since I was with a dog, I had to skip that part and could not enter), but it is probably one of the best places to see in Bern.

 It is not only about the view though (though, who would not enjoy the views of the Aare River or the Alps?) – you have the option to dine, picnic, relax, stroll the park area or or or.

-This place is in particular popular in the summer months as there are many trees offering shady places to you.
+This place is trendy in the summer months as many trees offer shady places to you.

-The old town in Bern is close by other important Bern sights and, interestingly, the whole old town has become a UNESCO World Heritage site in 1983 and is a must-see in 1 day in Bern.
+Interestingly, the whole old town has become a UNESCO World Heritage site in 1983 and is a must-see.

-It is easy to walk along and I normally know only old towns with small and narrow streets – I was so surprised to see that Bern´s old town is not like this at all.
+It is easy to walk along.
+I normally know only old towns with small and narrow streets – I was so surprised to see that Bern´s old town is not like this.

 I recommend strolling through the streets and discover beautiful old and colorful houses (with flower pots everywhere).
 But not only the amount of flower pots surprised me.

 I was also surprised to see little cafes/shops in the basics – so watch out for those shops, and if you stay a bit longer, you might be able to check one out as well.